kamyargerami/matrix-docker/README.md

 # Enable the registration

-By default, registration is disabled and users must be added using command line, but if you want to access everybody to register in your matrix you can add below line to the end of `/var/lib/docker/volumes/matrix_synapse_data/_data/homeserver.yaml` file.
+By default, registration is disabled and users must be added using the command line, but if you want to access everybody to register in your matrix you can add the below line to the end of `/var/lib/docker/volumes/matrix_synapse_data/_data/homeserver.yaml` file.

 ```
 enable_registration: true
 enable_registration_without_verification: true
 ```

-Rerun the `docker-compose restart` to apply new setting.
+Rerun the `docker-compose restart` to apply the new setting.

-If you need to have email verification enabled or captcha on registration you can read the link below:
+If you need to have email verification enabled or a captcha on registration you can read the link below:

 https://matrix-org.github.io/synapse/latest/usage/configuration/config_documentation.html#registration